-Because of NCFMEA and WFME recognition, RUSM students enjoy many of the same privileges as students enrolled in medical schools in the United States and Canada.
-RUSM students may qualify for federal student loans through the U.S. Department of Education.
-They may register with the Educational Commission for Foreign Medical Graduates (ECFMG) to begin the United States Medical License Examinations (USMLE) process.
-RUSM students may also move on to medical residencies accredited by the Accreditation Council for Graduate Medical Education (ACGME), the residency authority in the United States and Canada.
+Ross Med students enjoy some of the same privileges as students enrolled in medical schools in the United States and Canada.
+Ross Med students may qualify for federal student loans through the U.S. Department of Education.
+They may register with the Educational Commission for Foreign Medical Graduates (ECFMG) to begin the United States Medical Licensing Examination® (USMLE®) process.
+Ross Med students may also move on to medical residencies accredited by the Accreditation Council for Graduate Medical Education (ACGME), the residency authority in the United States.

-CAAM-HP is not the only medical school accreditation authority in the Caribbean Islands.
+CAAM-HP is not the only medical school accreditation authority in the Caribbean islands.
 The Accreditation Commission on Colleges of Medicine (ACCM), which is also recognized by the NCFMEA and the WFME, accredits eight other Caribbean medical schools.
-You may be thinking: How do I know if my medical school is accredited?
-Which Caribbean medical schools are accredited?
 (To see if a particular Caribbean medical school’s accreditation authority meets U.S. and international standards, check the NCFMEA and WFME approval lists.)

 What Are the Best Caribbean Medical Schools?